Zeke Moore (American football): Professional career

 In 1970, Moore started all 14 games for the Oilers at right cornerback, with a career-high six interceptions on the season (tied for 9th best in the NFL).
 He returned seven kickoffs for 190 yards (27.1 yards per return).
 Moore was named to the American Football Conference's (AFC) 1970 Pro Bowl team.
 In 1971, Moore moved to left cornerback, with Willie Alexander starting the majority of his games at right cornerback.
 Moore had three interceptions, and returned ten kickoffs for 214 yards in 1971.

 In 1972, Moore broke his arm in a freak accident and played in only eight games (starting only four).
 He returned seven punts and one kickoff that year, the last returns of his career.
 In 1973, Moore started 11 games at left cornerback.
 He did not have an interception in 1972 or 1973.
 The Oilers had 1–13 records in both 1972 and 1973.

 In 1974, the Oilers had their best record (7–7) since 1969, under head coach Sid Gillman.
 Moore started all 14 games, playing right cornerback.
 He had two interceptions on the year, including a 22-yard touchdown return against the New York Jets in early November; the second time he had returned an interception against Joe Namath for a touchdown.

-Moore remained a starter at right cornerback for the final three seasons of his career with the Oilers (1975-77).
+He remained a starter at right cornerback for the final three seasons of his career with the Oilers (1975–77).
 The team's best record during his tenure came in 1975 (10–4).
 That year, Moore had five interceptions for 137 yards, including a 74-yard interception return on December 7 against the San Francisco 49ers.
 The Oilers released Moore in late August 1978, ending his career.

 Over his 11-year AFL/NFL career with the Oilers, Moore started 102 of the 145 games in which he played.
 He returned 64 kickoffs with a 25.3 yards per return average, with one touchdown return.
 He had 24 interceptions, returning two for touchdowns.